 What to expect at a service

 We hope to see you on Sunday morning at 10am at 555 Waverley Avenue in Palo Alto California.
 We are also live-streaming our services to Facebook and archiving our recordings on YouTube.
-After services, we gather on Zoom to chat for coffee hour.
-Please email firstname.lastname@example.org for a link.
+After service we gather for coffee hour on our Labyrinth courtyard or in the parish hall during cooler weather.

 At All Saints’ we enjoy welcoming visitors and newcomers: whether you’re just passing through or looking for a church home, we are honored by your presence.
 Everyone who desires to draw near to Christ is welcome to receive Communion at All Saints’.